What is the Bhagavad Gītā?

 The synthesis

-Earlier strands in Indian tradition tended to treat the paths of yoga as alternatives — go the way of action, or of devotion, or of knowledge.
+Earlier strands in Indian tradition tended to treat the paths of yoga as alternatives.
+You could follow the way of action, or of devotion, or of knowledge.
 The Gītā argues all three are valid and ultimately convergent.
-Karma yoga (action without attachment to fruits), bhakti yoga (devotion to the chosen form of the divine), and jñāna yoga (the wisdom that sees through the apparent self) are presented as complementary.
-This is why the text reads so widely across traditions: each major lineage finds its own work in it.
+Karma yoga is action without attachment to its fruits.
+Bhakti yoga is devotion to the chosen form of the divine.
+Jñāna yoga is the wisdom that sees through the apparent self.
+These paths are presented as complementary, which is why each major lineage finds its own work in the text.

 Western reception